Il-Maqluba

 Description

 This place was once inhabited by bad people who lived together in a hamlet named Il-Maqluba.
 God warned the village, through a good woman living close by, to change their sinful ways.
-As the bad people did not heed these warnings, God decreed that the land swallow the hamlet, sparing only the good woman.
+As the bad people did not heed these warnings, God decreed that the land swallowed the hamlet, sparing only the good woman.
 Angels were dispatched to dispose the hamlet by dumping it into the sea.
 The angels threw the rock into the sea just off the southwest coast of Malta, thus creating the island of Filfla.

 A different version of this legend goes like this: